 Tendonitis can affect many joints in the body, but the knee is especially prone to this painful inflammation.
 Repetitive movements such as running, jumping, and squatting can cause nagging irritation known as patellar tendonitis.
-In this video, Dr. Shane Arnold explains how Airrosti’s method differs from traditional tendonitis treatment.
+In this video, Dr. Ally Jackson explains how Airrosti’s method differs from traditional tendonitis treatment.
 By treating pain directly at the source, we get you back doing what you love, fast.
 Learn more about Airrosti’s approach and consistent results.

 The patellar tendon plays a pivotal role in the way you use your leg muscles.
 It helps your muscles extend your knee so that you can kick a ball, run uphill and jump up in the air.
 Patellar tendonitis consists of inflammation of the tendon that connects the patella (knee bone) to the tibia (shinbone).

 If you try to work through your pain, ignoring your body’s warning signs, you could cause increasingly larger tears in the patellar tendon.
 Knee pain and reduced function can persist if you don’t tend to the problem, and you may progress to the more severe patellar tendinopathy.

 Patellar tendonitis is a common overuse injury caused by repetitive stress on your patellar tendon.
 The stress results in tiny tears in the tendon, which your body attempts to repair.
 But as the tears in the tendon multiply, they cause pain from inflammation and weakening of the tendon.